Finding and boarding your train

 Lastly, some trains, primarily in the UK, will require advance reservations for bicycles.
 These reservations will need to be made locally at the station.

-I understand that the train platforms in the Netherlands now have gates.
+I understand that some of the the train platforms in the Netherlands, Belgium and Italy now have gates.
 How do I get to my train?

-Many train stations in the Netherlands have platforms with entry/exit gates.
-To enter or exit from your train’s platform, you will need to pass through these gates that are controlled with a bar code reader.
+Many train stations in the Netherlands and the Brussels Airport Station in Belgium now have platforms with entry/exit gates.
+To enter or exit from the train’s platform, you will need to pass through these gates that are controlled with a bar code reader.

 Most paper tickets and e-tickets and all Eurail Pass covers have a square barcode which can be scanned at the entry/exit point of the platform.
 Just hold the bar code on your travel document to the scanner on the illuminated area on the gate and pass through the gate.